RobertWeinmeister/dokuwiki-mermaid/README.md

 ## Configuration and Settings

-There is only one setting.
+No further configuration is required.

+### Version and Location

 You can choose which Mermaid version you want to use:

  - the locally hosted version
  - the remotely hosted, currently available, latest version
  - a remotely hosted specific version

+### Default theme

+You can choose which Mermaid theme should be used as a default.
+The available themes are the five [integrated themes of Mermaid](https://mermaid.js.org/config/theming.html#available-themes).

 ## Known Problems